scanny/python-pptx/docs/dev/analysis/features/cht-bar-chart.rst

 Bar Chart
 =========

-A bar chart is one of the fundamental plot types, used for column and bar charts, clustered, stacked, and stacked 100%.
+The bar chart is a fundamental plot type, used for both column and bar charts by specifying the bar direction.
+It is also used for the clustered, stacked, and stacked 100% varieties by specifying grouping and overlap.

 Gap Width